Neptune Township, New Jersey: Education

 Neptune High School with 1,102 students in grades 9–12.

 Historic district

-Ocean Grove is an unincorporated community and census-designated place (CDP) that is part of Neptune Township, in Monmouth County, in the U.S. state of New Jersey.
+Ocean Grove is an unincorporated community and census-designated place that is part of Neptune Township.
 It had a population of 3,057 at the 2020 United States census.
-Founded in 1869 by a group of Methodist clergymen, led by William B. Osborn and Ellwood H. Stokes, this historic community is located on the Atlantic Ocean's Jersey Shore, between Asbury Park to the north and Bradley Beach to the south.
-It was here where the Ocean Grove Camp Meeting Association was founded as a summer camp meeting site on the New Jersey shore.
+The Ocean Grove Camp Meeting Association was founded in 1869 as a summer camp meeting site by a group of Methodist clergymen, led by William B. Osborn and Ellwood H. Stokes, Ocean Grove is located on the Jersey Shore, between Asbury Park to the north and Bradley Beach to the south.
 Listed on the National Register of Historic Places, Ocean Grove is noted for its abundant examples of Victorian architecture and the Great Auditorium, acclaimed as "the state's most wondrous wooden structure, soaring and sweeping, alive with the sound of music".
+The Camp Meeting Association had kept its beach closed on Sunday mornings until the New Jersey Department of Environmental Protection ruled in 2025 that it must open the beach seven days a week, as beach replenishment projects and other enhancements have been made to the beach using state funds.